Gabaldonlab/meTAline/README.md

 # meTAline: metagenomics Taxonomic Assignation pipeline
 meTAline is taxonomic assignation pipeline implemented in SnakeMake for WGS metagenomics data.

+Additionally, you can use the bash wrapper located here: https://github.com/Gabaldonlab/meTAline/tree/bash_wrapper
 ## Getting Started
 First it is required to pre-install conda with either anaconda or miniconda3.